Department of Theology

 TH 245 Eastern Christian Traditions 3 Cr

 The course traces the development of Christian churches of the East, including especially those that were beyond the borders of the Roman and, later, Byzantine empires.
 In large part, these churches developed in response to the Christological controversies of the fourth through seventh centuries, so the course traces the development of the eastern churches as one means of understanding the broader implications of Christology.
 Finally, this course introduces students to the existence of other rites that fall within the purview of the Catholic Church and are in communion with those under the Latin rite.
 Fulfills Global Diversity requirement.
-Fall semes-ter, even-numbered years.
+Offered at the discretion of the department.

 TH 246 Research Topics in History and Religion 3 Cr

-An in-depth study of one problem at the intersection of the fields of history and religion, with particular attention paid to an issue where further aca-demic work needs to be done.
+An in-depth study of one problem at the intersection of the fields of history and religion, with particular attention paid to an issue where further academic work needs to be done.
 The research topics change, though special concern is given towards topics that either span an era or cross geographic and ethnic boundaries.
 Students will work together with the professor to produce one, publication-quality article addressing the research problem.
-Fall semester.
+Offered at the discretion of the department.

 TH 252 Theology of the Land 3 Cr